abracadaniel22/transmog-collection/README.md

 # Transmog Collection

-Addon WoW 3.3.5a connected to AzerothCore to show mod-transmog appearance collection status on tooltips and bags.
+Addon for AzerothCore WoW 3.3.5a to show mod-transmog appearance collection status on tooltips and bags.
 Compatible with ArkInventory.

 ## Requirements